iloveicedgreentea/GoWatchIt/readme.md

 There is no other reliable way to get the edition.
 If an edition is not matched, BEQ will fail to load for safety.
 If a BEQCatalog entry has a blank edition, then edition will not matter and it will match based on the usual criteria.

+You may set the ignore edition flag at your own risk.

 ## Usage
 Note: this assumes you have ezBEQ, Plex, and HomeAssistant working.
 Refer to their respective guides for installation help.